hothanhtrahuynh/hothanhtrahuynh/README.md

 ### Hi there 👋
 My name is Huynh Ho Thanh Tra
 Welcome to my page.
 It is my pleasure that you have taken a look at my account.
+- 🌱 I’m currently working on Software Engineering.
-- 🌱 I’m currently learning about Software Engineering
+- 🌱 I’m currently learning UX/UI Design that can support me a lot in software development.
-- 👯 I’m looking to collaborate on people that have the same interest in Web (Nodejs, React, Ruby on Rails..)
+- 👯 I’m looking to collaborate with people who have the same interest in Web (Nodejs, React, Ruby on Rails..)
-- 💬 Ask me about something what you think it is interesting:
+- 💬 Ask me about something that you think is interesting:
 - 📫 How to reach me:
   - :email: hhttra.it@gmail.com
   - :telephone_receiver:+84917332341